mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 !!! warning
     The Tower support for Azure Batch is currently in beta.
 Any feedback and suggestions are welcome.

-    In order to manage capacity during the global health pandemic, Microsoft has reduced core quotas for new Batch accounts.
     Depending on your region and subscription type, a newly-created account may not be entitled to any VMs without first making a service request to Azure.
 See Azure Batch [service quotas and limits](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) for more information.

-!!! note "Requirements"
+!!! note
-    This guide assumes you have an existing Azure Account.
-Sign up for a free Azure account [here](https://azure.microsoft.com/en-us/free/).
+    This guide assumes you have an existing [Azure account]((https://azure.microsoft.com/en-us/free/)).

 There are two ways to create an Azure Batch compute environment in Tower:

-- [**Tower Forge**](#tower-forge): This option automatically manages the Azure Batch resources needed for your Tower compute environment and is recommended if you do not yet have an Azure Batch environment fully set up.
+- [**Tower Forge**](#tower-forge): This option automatically creates the Azure Batch resources needed for your Tower compute environment.
+This eliminates the need to set up your Azure Batch infrastructure manually.

-- [**Manual**](#manual): This option allows you to create a Tower compute environment using existing Azure Batch resources and is recommended for existing Azure Batch queues and resources.
+- [**Manual**](#manual): This option allows Tower to use existing Azure Batch resources.

 ## Tower Forge

-!!! warning
-    Follow these instructions only if you have **not** pre-configured an Azure Batch environment.
-Note that this option will create resources that may have associated costs in your Azure account.
+Tower Forge creates the Azure Batch resources needed for your compute environment, recommended if you do not yet have an Azure Batch environment fully set up.
+Note that this will create resources that may have associated costs in your Azure account.

 ### Resource group